 Prior grant recipients published books and book chapters, journal articles, working papers, and conference presentations as the result of the grants.
 They also report benefits to students, who have served as co-authors or research assistants on the grant-funded projects, and have reported public benefits in the form of briefings, consultancies with government or INGOs as a result of the research project funded.
 Finally, several recipients were also able to use the APSA grant as seed money to gain additional funding.

 A small number of these grants are awarded annually through a peer-review process.
 Individual grants may not exceed $2,500 and are not renewable.

 The next deadline for small research grants is April 30, 2020.

 Our new application form will go live in April, please check back here for more information!

 How to Use Small Research Grant Funds

 Funds may be used for such research activities as travel to archives, travel to conduct interviews, administration and coding of instruments, research assistance, and purchase of datasets.
+Funds may be used by scholars with disabilities for auxiliary devices or services uniquely needed for carrying out the research.
 While this list is merely illustrative, certain research activities are specifically excluded from funding; these include travel to professional meetings, secretarial costs except for preparation of the final manuscripts for publication, and salary support for the principal investigator.
 Overhead or indirect costs are not allowable expenses.

 Funds must be spent by September 30 of the year following the award.
 A report of the funded activities must be sent to APSA by December 31 of the year following the award.
 Awards paid to individuals are reportable income by the IRS.
 Each recipient receives a 1099.
 Consult the IRS website or your tax advisor for any tax-related questions.
 Award recipients may request that funds be paid to their college or university for allowable research expenses.